 Like anything else, the cost of paper increases as the perceived benefits and quality increase.
 If all you need is a lightweight paper for copies, something not too heavy or bright, you'll be able to find it for $5 or $6 per 500 sheets.

 If you need a heavier or brighter paper, perhaps acid-free as well, you'll be looking in the $7 to $9 price bracket.
 Recycled paper or colored paper starts at around $11.

 If you need something special like card stock, photo paper, or paper made from plant fibers instead of trees, you'll pay quite a bit more, from $20 to $50 per ream.
-If you use a great deal of paper, buying in bulk can lower the price per ream.
+If you use a great deal of paper, getting it in bulk can lower the price per ream.